 Action Name Scope Description Modify All operations Targets any modification: commit, create, delete, import, roll back, or update.
-Modify.Commit Version Control Targets commits within Branch Manager → Version Control .
-Modify.Create All operations Targets the creation of any object, including branches, attributes, policies, and so on.
+Modify.Commit Version Control Targets commits within Branch Manager > Version Control.

+Action Name Scope Description Modify.Create All operations Targets the creation of any object, including branches, attributes, policies, and so on.
 Modify.Delete All operations Targets the deletion of any object, including branches, attributes, policies, and so on.
 Modify.Import Snapshots Targets importing snapshots.

-Action Name Scope Description Modify.Rollback Version Control Targets attempts to roll back deltas within Version Control.
+Modify.Rollback Version Control Targets attempts to roll back deltas within Version Control .
 Modify.Update All operations Targets the update of any object, including branches, attributes, policies, and so on.
 Read All operations Targets reading any object, including branches, attributes, policies, and so on.
-Read.Diff Version Control Targets reading a diff within Version Control.
+Read.Diff Version Control Targets reading a diff within Version Control .
 Read.Export Deployment packages and snapshots Targets exporting a snapshot or deployment package.
 Read.List All operations Targets any operations that read a listing (in other words, list all branches).
 Read.History All operations Targets operations that attempt to read the history of an entity.
 Condition Name Scope Description Object.ls Root All operations True if the object is a root element (in other words, has no parent) but otherwise false.
+Object.Is Shared All operations True if the object is a shared element (in other words, it is in the Library and has no parent) but otherwise false.

-Object.ls Shared All operations True if the object is a shared element (in other words, it is in the Library and has no parent) but otherwise false.
+Object.Is Shared All operations True if the object is a shared element (in other words, it is in the Library and has no parent) but otherwise false.
 Object.Is Shared.Existing All operations True if the object is already shared before being updated but otherwise false.
-Object.ls Shared.Intended All operations True if the object will be shared after being updated but otherwise false.